kwloong/ios-shortcuts-shared/README.md

 **Q: These are simple things Why is this Readme so lengthy?
 Why do you need to put this online even?**

-**A:** The main intention is to share this with a small group of friends and family who may be interested, and to document this in case there's a future old, forgetful me.
+**A:** The main intention is to share this with a small group of friends and family who may be interested, and to document this for future me.

 **Q: Why is there even an FAQ for this??**